History of Mongolia

-It is said that Mongolia has been inhabited for almost 700 thousand years.
-Many powerful and notorious tribes formed in the midst of the beautiful Gobi Dessert and the majestic Altai Mountains, including the Huns, Xianbei, Rouran, Turks, Uyghurs, and Kidan.
+It is said that Mongolia has been inhabited for almost 700,000 years.
+Many powerful and notorious tribes formed in the midst of the beautiful Gobi Desert and the majestic Altai Mountains, including the Huns, Xianbei, Rouran, Turks, Uyghurs, and Kidan.

-Mongolia is also home to one of the world's greatest conquerors ever known: Genghis Khan
+Mongolia is home to one of the world's greatest conquerors ever known: Genghis Khan.
 Originally named Temujin, Genghis was born in 1162.
 He spent most of his life uniting local tribes to form a single powerful nation.
 In 1206, he succeeded in forming the Mongol Empire.
 Ever since, Genghis has been revered as "Khan" (Mongolian for "king") by his people and their posterity.
 Genghis and his successors created one of the largest contiguous empires in human history.
 It stretched from Central Europe to the Sea of Japan and from Siberia down to Indochina, including India, the Iranian Plateau, and the Middle East.

 This great empire survived until 1368 when Togoon Tomor, the final ruler of the Mongol Yuan dynasty, fled power.
 Over the next three centuries, Mongolia suffered serious social crisis.
 The Khaan lost political power and local leaders separated from traditional authorities.
 Some formed their own lines of monarchy, while the rest of Mongolia dissipated into the countryside.